Looking for a career in public child welfare?

 Offers professional development opportunities through the annual Student Institute.

-Assists CWTAP students in gaining employment with Children’s Administration.
+Assists CWTAP students in gaining employment with the Department of Children, Youth and Families.

 Learn more about CWTAP from former students:

-CWTAP is a federally funded partnership between the University of Washington Seattle, the University of Washington Tacoma, Eastern Washington University, the Alliance for Child Welfare Excellence and the Department of Social and Health Services (DSHS), Children’s Administration (CA).
+CWTAP is a federally funded partnership between the University of Washington Seattle, the University of Washington Tacoma, Eastern Washington University, the Alliance for Child Welfare Excellence and the Department of Children, Youth and Families (DCYF).

 CWTAP offers a comprehensive educational and practicum experience in Washington State’s public child welfare including: